EEC Group Listed by thegentlemen Ransomware Group

 What to do

-- Run a DoxxScan to map every link between your handles, emails, phone numbers, and real-world identity, then use the included no-subscription cleanup of data broker records tied to the breach.
+- Run a DoxxScan to map every link between your handles, emails, phone numbers, and real-world identity, then use the included cleanup of data broker records tied to the breach.

 - Rotate any password you ever used at EEC Group or related services, and switch on two-factor authentication with an authenticator app everywhere that password was reused.